22 Harvard Journal on Legislation 173 (1985)

 In this Article, Professor Dickerson explores common problems associated with statutory interpretation.
 In exploring these problems, he describes the cognitive process involved in reading a statute and the large fund of tacit assumptions that condition this process.
 Through a case study analysis, he suggests a method of approaching problems of statutory interpretation.

 Dickerson, Reed, "Obscene Telephone Calls: An Introduction to the Reading of Statutes" (1985).
 Articles by Maurer Faculty.
-Paper 1531.
+1531.